The Essential Role of SOC Analysts in Modern Cybersecurity

 - Search and filtering capabilities for security data

-These sophisticated systems serve as the central nervous system of security operations, transforming isolated security events into meaningful, actionable intelligence that analysts can use to detect threats.
+These sophisticated systems serve as the central nervous system of security operations, transforming isolated security events into meaningful, actionable intelligence analysts can use to detect threats.
 Without a SIEM, security teams would be forced to manually inspect logs from dozens or hundreds of different systems, an impossible task in today's complex IT landscape.

 Popular SIEM solutions include Splunk, IBM QRadar, Microsoft Sentinel, and Exabeam.